fredhutchio/r_intro/week1.md

     version you’re running.
 You can test how the console can be used to run code by entering `3 + 4` and then pressing enter.
-This instructs your computer to read, interpret, and execute the command, then print the result (`7`) to the screen, and show a right facing arrow (`>`), indicating it is ready to accept additional code.
+This instructs your computer to read, interpret, and execute the command, then print the result (`7`) to the Console, and show a right facing arrow (`>`), indicating it is ready to accept additional code.
 2. The panel on the top right is the environment.
 It’s empty right now, but we’ll learn more about this later in this lesson.